West Springfield, Massachusetts: Railroads and industrialization

 The Western Railroad opened for freight and passenger service in 1841, connecting West Springfield to Worcester, Boston, the Berkshires, and upstate New York.
 It would become the Boston and Albany Railroad in 1870.
 Travel time from Boston to Albany was considerably reduced from the over 40 hours it took by stagecoach in the 1820s.
 The covered wooden railroad bridge across the Connecticut which opened in 1841, was replaced by the current double-track steel truss railroad bridge in 1874.

 West Springfield became a major transportation hub, and the railroad became one of the largest employers in the town for many decades.
 Repair shops were also built in West Springfield in 1896, and at the peak of operations, there were two major rail yards—one in Mittineague, and one near the present-day Memorial Avenue.

 The original horsecar trolley, operated by the Springfield Street Railway, opened in 1877 from Main Street in Springfield to Elm and Park Streets, via Main Street and the old toll bridge at Bridge Street.
 It was later extended via Westfield Street to (Upper) Church Street.
 Electrification was completed in 1892–1893, and the river crossing was moved to the original North End Bridge.
 Over the years, extensions were made to the Holyoke Street Railway (via Riverdale Road, 1895), Tatham (1896) the Woronoco Street Railway (in Westfield, 1899), the Connecticut border via Riverside Park (now Six Flags New England) in Agawam (1900), Feeding Hills (1902), and eventually the Suffield Street Railway in Connecticut (making the Hartford-West Side Line possible, 1905).

 The destruction of the old North End Bridge in 1923 saw relocation of the trolley crossing to the modern Memorial Bridge.
-But trolley passenger service was cut starting in 1924 and by 1936, completely eliminated.
+But trolley passenger service was cut starting in 1924 and by 1936, eliminated.
 Present-day local and intercity mass transit is provided by Pioneer Valley Transit Authority bus routes, Amtrak, and private bus carriers.
 Peter Pan Bus Lines is headquartered in Springfield.

 Conversion from steam to diesel locomotives shut down the West Springfield repair shop in 1956.
 With the rise of the automobile, the West Springfield (Mittineague) passenger railroad station closed in 1957.
 Amtrak service is still available to Springfield, and the central rail yard is still in active use for freight by CSX, the present-day successor of this part of the Boston & Albany.

 Rural Free Delivery started delivering postal mail to residents' homes in the late 19th or early 20th century.

 A major power plant for the Western Massachusetts Electric Company (now a subsidiary of Northeast Utilities) went online in West Springfield in 1949.